-I am a trainee legal executive based in the Southampton Medical Negligence Team.
-I have a varied caseload of medical negligence cases, and I also assist other members of our team.
+I am a Trainee Legal Executive in the Medical Negligence team in Southampton.
+I have a varied caseload of medical negligence cases and I also assist other members of the team.

-I am involved in a wide variety of cases including brain injury, infection and wound management, surgical negligence, bladder and bowel injuries, Accident and Emergency claims, cardiology, and fatal claims.
+I am involved in a wide variety of cases including infection and wound management, amputation, surgical negligence, sepsis, accident and emergency claims and fatal claims.

 I am proud to work for a firm who do so much more for clients than just claim compensation.
 It is great to be able to offer such a strong focus on rehabilitation and support.

 I enjoy travelling, cooking and playing netball.